concourse/rfcs/01-resources-v2/proposal.md

   efficiently perform the check.
 It also keeps the container overhead down to one per resource, rather than one per space.

-* Change `put` to emit a set of created versions for each space, rather than just one.
+* Change `put` to emit a set of created versions, rather than just one.

   Technically the `git` resource may push many commits, so returning more than one version is necessary to track them all as outputs of a build.
 This could